 Men with mild BPH might not need treatment.
 In this case, most experts recommend a "wait and watch" approach.
 This means that you will watch your symptoms over time.
 In some cases, BPH symptoms improve without treatment.
 However, men with moderate to severe symptoms usually require treatment.

 Medicines — There are two types of medicine used to treat BPH: alpha blockers and alpha-reductase inhibitors.
 Most men with BPH who start taking a medicine will need to take it forever unless they have some type of prostate surgery.
 (See "Medical treatment of benign prostatic hyperplasia".)

 Alpha blockers begin to work quickly and are usually recommended as a first-line treatment for men with mild to moderate symptoms.

 The most important side effects of alpha blockers are dizziness and low blood pressure after sitting or standing up.
 Terazosin and doxazosin are usually taken at bedtime (to reduce lightheadedness).
 The dose can be increased over time if needed.

-You should not take terazosin and doxazosin if you take a medicine for erectile dysfunction (ED), such as sildenafil (Viagra®), vardenafil (Levitra®), and tadalafil (Cialis®).
+You should not take terazosin and doxazosin if you take a medicine for erectile dysfunction (ED), such as sildenafil (Viagra), vardenafil (Levitra), tadalafil (Cialis), or avanafil (Stendra).
 Tamsulosin and alfuzosin usually do not interact with ED medications.

 Alpha-reductase inhibitors — Alpha-reductase inhibitors are medicines that can stop the prostate from growing further or even cause it to shrink.
 Finasteride (Proscar) and dutasteride (Avodart) are alpha-reductase inhibitors.

 This type of medicine works better in men with a larger prostate.
 It can reduce the risk of urinary retention (not being able to empty the bladder) and the need for surgery.
 Most men see an improvement within six months of starting treatment.

-- Side effects — A small percentage of men who take alpha-reductase inhibitors have decreased sex drive or difficulty with erection or ejaculation.
+●Side effects – A small percentage of men who take alpha-reductase inhibitors have decreased sex drive or difficulty with erection or ejaculation.
 Rarely, this problem causes men to stop BPH treatment.
-This side effect is reversed when the drug is stopped.
+This side effect usually is reversed when the drug is stopped.